auser/development-base/README.md

 # Development Base

 This is a base image for development purposes.
-It is a simple image that is used to build and run the project.
+It is a simple image that is used to build and run projects with base flavors.

+## Flavors

+More flavors can be added by adding a new directory in the `flavors` directory and adding a Dockerfile.

+- rust

 ## Building the image